knewplay/oop-fundamentals/oop_fundamentals.md

 ### Constructor

-Now, I will tell you, that there is a way to create custom objects on the fly, like so:
+Spoiler alert: there is a way to create custom objects on the fly, like so:

 ```python
 monster1 = Monster("Goblin", 90, 40)